TannerClaytonIllini/CS128_HonorsFinal_Game/Outline Documentation Guide.md

 UI - Graphics
     Developing interactive interface that is not the text editor in terminal we currently use.
-    Iced or fltk might be good Rust UI framework to achieve this goal.
+    Coffee framework will be used in building the UI of this game.

     UI outline: